Priest draws squirt gun in fight against coronavirus

 Pelc told BuzzFeed News for an article over the weekend that he was a little concerned about how the Vatican might react when the photos of him squirting holy water began circulating widely on the internet.
 But, he said, “I haven’t heard anything yet.”

 The idea was to find a way to continue a tradition of blessing Easter baskets despite the pandemic.
-One photo shows Pelc standing behind a car with its hatchback door up, shooting water at a basket flowers.
+One photo shows Pelc standing behind a car with its hatchback door up, shooting water at a basket of flowers.

 The church and surrounding communities have taken the pandemic seriously, Pelc said.
 Parishioners have tied blue ribbons on trees at the church for each person who has died of COVID-19 in Michigan.
 That number is now approaching 5,000.